All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 - When you want to distribute the responsibility equally to all parties.

-The advantages of this technique are that it brings consensus, commitment, and shared responsibility for the outcome.
-This technique is considered to be a win-win approach.
+Brings consensus, commitment, and shared responsibility for the outcome.
+This technique is considered a win-win approach.

-The main disadvantage of this technique is that it takes time and effort, so it cannot be used when you’re in a hurry and need a quick solution.
+Takes time and effort, so it cannot be used when you’re short on time and need a quick solution.

 PMI does not recommend any single technique to be used in all types of conflict; it truly depends on the situation and the person involved in the conflict.

-Suppose if two ground level laborers are involved in a conflict, you may simply ignore it.
+Suppose if two ground level laborers are involved in a conflict, what do you believe is the best solution?
+You may simply ignore it.
 However, if you see that some important stakeholders are having a conflict, you will show interest in solving the conflict to save your project from any harm.

 Although there is no single technique that can be used in all types of conflict, it is generally understood that Collaborate/Problem Solve is a technique which brings consensus and commitment.